As a volunteer organization, we depend on the time, talent and treasury of the community to make

 - We cannot accept blankets that are not of excellent quality or blankets that have smoky smells, mold, mildew, chemicals or animal hair.
 The organizations will not accept these blankets, and they will most likely be discarded so they do not jeopardize the health of the child.
 Recent studies show laundering such blankets does not remove contamination, and in some cases can even make it worse.
 Always check blankets carefully for pins, and remove any embellishments such as buttons that could be swallowed.

 Donate Our wish list is cash donations to buy fleece and free locations in the Tampa area that are available on Saturdays and have tables, chairs and outlets with ample room for 20 people to work on blankets.

-Let people in your communities know about the Tampa Bay Chapter of Project Linus by mentioning it in your community newsletter, at work, in your social circles and in social media, your church's bulletin, and in your local community.
+Let people in your communities know about the Tampa Bay Chapter of Project Linus by mentioning it in your community newsletter, at work, in your social circles, via your social media posts, your church's bulletin, and in your local community.

 Like us on Facebook, share our posts and invite your Facebook friends to like us.
 Tampa Bay Chapter Project Linus